I could roar

 My advice is this: stand-up, be heard.

 The Starfish Project is one of a number of courses for people who stammer.
 Read more about the range of options on our Therapy & Courses section.
-For help and information about coping in the workplace, see our At Work section.
+For help and information about coping in the workplace, see At Work.

 If you'd like to write about your own experiences, see our Share Your Story page.